FThompson/NetflixController/README.md

 * Improve plugin design to be extendable for other websites
 * Come up with a better plugin name, maybe considering future extendability (Flixability, Joyflix, Netstix)
 * Dual action hints for action pairs like volume up/down
-* Fix bug where billboard sometimes grabs the current page instead of waiting for the new page's billboard to load in
 * CSS classes for content outlines

 ## Libraries and Materials Used